 To use this feature, go to Settings > Wallet & Apple Pay > Add Card.
 You then have to scan your card to add it.
 Once you’ve added a card, you can begin using Apple Pay to purchase items by double-clicking the home button.
 Keep your Touch ID registered finger on the home button to approve and allow the transaction.

 How to use QuickTake to take a video

-Along with the iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max, the new iPhone SE packs in one easy to miss but worthwhile feature: The ability to shoot videos without having to select Video in the Camera menu.
+Along with the iPhone 11 and 12 series, the 2020 iPhone SE packs in one easy-to-miss but worthwhile feature: The ability to shoot videos without having to select Video in the Camera menu.
 If you’ve ever seen something so amazing and you know no one will believe you without video evidence, but you weren’t able to switch to video mode in time to capture it, then this feature is for you.

 To take advantage of QuickTake, simply hold the Shutter button while in photo mode to begin filming.
 Release it to end filming.
 This is pretty much how Snapchat video works, so most smartphone users should find it intuitive.